ianprime0509/temperament/README.md

 ## Temperament format

-The format of a temperament is specified by the [JSON schema](http://json-schema.org/) located in `src/schema.json`; each item in the schema is annotated with a `description` key that explains its purpose.
+The format of a temperament is specified by the [JSON schema](http://json-schema.org/) located in `src/schema.json`.
+Each item in the schema is annotated with a `description` key that explains its purpose.

 ### Basic usage